steaks/codeducky/blogs/10CSharpUtilitiesEveryDeveloperShouldHaveAccessTo.md

-One of this things I like most about C# is that features like generics and extension methods make it easy to build utility methods to fill most gaps in the language and .NET base class libraries.
+One of the things I like most about C# is that features like generics and extension methods make it easy to build utility methods to fill most gaps in the language and .NET base class libraries.
 Here are a few of my favorites.
-As a note, the implementations shown below are missing things argument validation in favor of brevity.
+As a note, the implementations shown below are missing things like argument validation in favor of brevity.
 For more complete implementations, check out <a href="https://gist.github.com/madelson/9177264" title="https://gist.github.com/madelson/9177264">https://gist.github.com/madelson/9177264</a>.

 <strong>Throw<TException>.If</strong>
 Assertions, argument checks, and other validity tests are a vital part of programming, but they can be surprisingly painful in C#.
 Debug.Assert() comes out of the box, but only works in a DEBUG build and doesn't let you specify the type of exception to be thrown.
 Meanwhile, spending 3 lines per check on if (...) { throw new ... } with Allman braces gets cumbersome very quickly.
 Throw<T>.If is a simple method that makes it easy to do 1-line checks while still maintaining the flexibility of using different exception types: